 -- know when it is necessary to spend more time

 -- understand when you need to sacrifice material

 -- and much more.

-Joel Benjamin concentrates on a wide array of practical issues that players frequently have to deal with.
-By applying a grandmaster’s train of thought, club players will more often arrive at strong moves and substantially improve their game.
+By applying a grandmaster’s train of thought you will more often arrive at strong moves and substantially improve your game.

 At thirteen years of age Joel Benjamin broke Bobby Fischer's record as the youngest ever US master.
 He won the US Championship three times and was the chess consultant for IBM's Deep Blue computer, which made history by beating World Champion Garry Kasparov in an epic encounter.
 He has been teaching chess for many years.
 His previous book Liquidation on the Chess Board won the 2015 Best Book Award of the Chess Journalists of America (CJA).

 Sean Marsh, CHESS Magazine (UK):